kstrm/Starting-out-with-python/README.md

 **On your local computer**
 * Continuum Analytics “Anaconda” distribution: https://www.continuum.io/downloads
-* To use, you can run/execute python commands with the terminal, an [ipython terminal](http://ipython.org/), the [Spyper IDE](https://pythonhosted.org/spyder/) (a matlab like environment), or my favorite (for short computations and data analysis) - [Jupyter notebooks](http://jupyter.org/).
+* To use, you can run/execute python commands with the terminal, an [ipython terminal](http://ipython.org/), the [Spyper IDE](https://pythonhosted.org/spyder/) (a Matlab like environment), or my favorite (for short computations and data analysis) - [Jupyter notebooks](http://jupyter.org/).

 ## Other Helpful Links